Thabang246/Task-Manager-Refactored/README.md

 # Task Manager Upadate
-The previous Capstone project II, was a simple task management system that stored data in text files.
+The previous Task Manager , was a simple task management system that stored data in text files.
 This project, has been modified to use lists , dictionaries and functions to extend the functionality of the previous Capstone Project.

 ## The following functions have been added :
 - ‘r’ to register a user.